 Please note that all news releases with titles beginning 'News from' are the views of the individual Assembly Member identified in the release and do not necessarily reflect the views of the London Assembly or the Greater London Authority.

 London Assembly news is also now available as a news feed.

-Public meetings and events coming up next week:
+Public meetings and report launches coming up at the London Assembly next week:

 The London Assembly Police and Crime Committee will tomorrow question the following guests about policing and criminal justice.

 The Mayor aims for London to generate a quarter of its own energy from decentralised sources by 2025 – but what is the market appetite for decentralised and renewable heat and power generation and is the Mayor on track to deliver?

 How will Dot London, the capital’s new internet domain, benefit businesses and the economy in London?

 Would greater competition in the house building industry increase the number of homes built in London?